PoCInnovation/Workshops/software/25.Flutter/README.md

 }
 ```

-For it you need to add a button in your home page that redirects to the creation page, I recommend you to use the `floatingActionButton` of your `Scaffold` from your home page.
+To do so you need to add a button in your home page that redirects to the creation page, I recommend you to use the `floatingActionButton` of your `Scaffold` from your home page.

 Then the button needs to use the [navigator class](https://docs.flutter.dev/cookbook/navigation/navigation-basics) to change the screen to the creation page.